After Wisdom Tooth Removal

 CAUTION: If you suddenly sit up or stand from a lying position, you may become dizzy.
 If you are lying down following surgery, make sure you sit for one minute before standing.

-Sutures may be placed in the area of surgery to minimize post-operative bleeding and to help healing.
+Sutures may be placed in the area of surgery to minimize post-operative bleeding and to help to heal.
 Sometimes they become dislodged.
 This is no cause for alarm.
 Just remove the suture from your mouth and discard it.
 The sutures will generally dissolve in 2-5 days.

 The pain and swelling should subside more and more each day following surgery.
 If your post-operative pain or swelling worsens or unusual symptoms occur, call the office for instructions.